 What is chicken souvlaki?

-Chicken souvlaki is a Greek dish that’s made with marinated and grilled chicken and sometimes vegetables, all threaded onto skewers and broiled.
-It’s often served with pita bread.
+Chicken souvlaki is a Greek dish that’s made with marinated and grilled chicken and sometimes vegetables.
+People thread souvlaki onto skewers and grill or broil them.
+People often served it with pita bread and Mediterranean sauces.

 What is the difference between a gyro and souvlaki?